samuel-skean/Simple2DRasterizer/Roadmap.md

   - Fix it?
 There be dragons - mostly in the form of atomics.
   - Attempt to observe any difference in performance caused by fixing it.

-- The hot dog color scheme does not appear on macOS.
+- The hot dog color scheme does not appear on macOS or Fedora Asahi Remix 39 (under either Wayland or X11).
 It is unknown on which platforms it does appear.
   Next steps:
   - Weep.